owid/etl/docs/guides/data-work/update-data.md

 ## 1. Duplicate the old steps and set up your staging server

-Firstly, you will create the _reference_ code, which is the code that the final pull request (PR) will be compared against.
-This is not strictly necessary, but it will be very helpful for the PR reviewer.
-The need for this step will be clearer later on.

 - **Update your `master` and configuration**:
     - Go to ETL `master` branch, and ensure it's up-to-date in your local repository (by running `git pull`).
     - Ensure that, in your `.env` file, you have set `STAGING=1`.
-- **Create a _reference branch_**: That is a temporary branch that will be convenient for the reviewer later on.

-    ```bash
-    etl d draft-pr temp-update-temperature-anomaly
-    ```

-    This will create a new git branch in your local repository, which will be pushed.
-    It will also create a draft pull request in github, and a staging server.
-    All these things are temporary (which is why we added the `temp-` in the name of the branch).
-    Wait for a notification from `owidbot`.
-It should take a few minutes, and will inform you that the staging server [http://staging-site-temp-update-temperature-anomaly/admin](http://staging-site-temp-update-temperature-anomaly/admin) has been created.

 - **Update steps using the ETL Dashboard**:
     - Start the ETL Wizard, by running: